How to make your Québec Last Will and Testament a legal document

 Everybody has a legal right to prepare his or her own Will.
-In theory, if you were pinned by a rock but had a pen and paper to hand, you could write your own Last Will and Testament and it would be accepted by the courts.
+In theory, if you were pinned by a rock but had a pen and paper in hand, you could write your own Last Will and Testament and it would be accepted by the courts.

 It is actually the most difficult Will to write.
 Even an estate planning lawyer or notary with years of experience would struggle to prepare a Last Will and Testament starting with a blank piece of paper.
 A well written Will incorporates established legal clauses, known as legal precedents.
-Most Wills are a pulling together of these legal precedents that cover not on the distribution of the legacy, but also the powers being granted to the liquidator.
+Most Wills are a pulling together of these legal precedents that cover not only the distribution of the legacy, but also the powers being granted to the liquidator.

 It is almost impossible for somebody to write a well drafted Last Will and Testament starting with a blank piece of paper.
 A holographic Will should only be used in the most extreme circumstances.